IIT Bhubaneswar: Inauguration and National Importance Status

+Campus Selection and Operational Relocation

 To finalise the site for the permanent campus of IIT Bhubaneswar, the MHRD had set up a Site Identification Committee under the Chairmanship of Shri Ashok Takhur, Additional Secretary to the Government of India which visited Odisha during 24–25 December 2008.
 After visiting four sites proposed by the Government of Odisha i.e. Banki, Ramdaspur in Cuttack district and Gayabandh and Jatni in Khordha district, the Committee recommended the site at Jatni.
 The recommendation of the committee was approved by the Government of India on 13 January 2009.
 The Government of Odisha agreed to provide 936 acre of land free of cost out of which 518 acre had been given physical possession on 10 February 2009.
 The State Government also agreed to provide other facilities including a four-lane road from National Highway No.5 (Kolkata-Chennai) to the IIT.
 Prof M Chakraborty, deputy director, IIT Kharagpur joined as the Director of IIT Bhubaneswar on 19 May 2009.
 He took over the rein from Prof D. Acharya, the earlier Director of the institute.
 IIT Bhubaneswar became operational in the city of Bhubaneswar on 22 July 2009 with shifting 2008 batch of students from IIT Kharagpur and admission of 117 new students in 2009.
 The Institute started functioning at IIT Kharagpur's Extension Centre built in 1998 in Bhubaneswar.